basem2021/-Create-a-Tableau-Story/README.md

-Data Story Telling using Tableau: Loan Data from Prosper Udacity Data Analyst Nanodegree December 2017 - May 2018.
+Data Story Telling using Tableau
+Udacity Data Analyst Nanodegree Jan - April 2022.
 Project8 : Create a Tableau Story.

 Project Overview
 For this project, I will create a data visualization using Tableau that tells a story or highlights trends or patterns in a data set.
 My work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.